brampitoyo/sample-marketplace-app/marketplace/country-price-payment/README.md

 # In-app products

 * Once you enable in-app payment, create a new folder called `in-app-products`
-* Inside this folder, create a folder for every in-app product you create; an in-app product called “Magical Unicorn” might have a folder that’s named `unicorn`, `magical-unicorn` or almost anything.
+* Inside this folder, create a folder for every in-app product you create; an in-app product called “Magical Unicorn” might have a folder that’s named `unicorn`, `magical-unicorn` or almost anything
 * Inside each in-app product, you must put a `.price` file with the appropriate tier

 # Payment accounts